Clamepending/markogata/content/posts/2024/PathPlanning_nlp.md

 Reid has made a [really good explanation](https://reid.xz.ax/global_opt_docs) of the approach for the whole FEB team.

 My implimentation assumes constant wheel torque with fixed max velocity and max acceleration.
-I also assume constant acceleration envelope.
+I also assume a constant acceleration envelope.

 ## The process